KenWBlack/HackCodeCollect/README.md

 # HackCodeCollect
 collect some hack code from internet including "File Delete"、“Self-deletion”、“IFEO”and so on

+All My Project(code) is for education purpose only!

+Never Do Evil！！！

+The author is not responsible for any consequences that users and downloaders caused

 about author:
 The author is a Chinese university student,who is very insetrested in windows security(may be in Linux later^-^).He is so charming, so humour ,diligent and energetic(and still don't have girl friend).